-Arguably, the most popular distance is the structural Hamming distance (SHD) \citep{tsamardinos2006max}.
+The most popular distance is the structural Hamming distance (SHD) \citep{tsamardinos2006max}.
 It counts the number of edges that differ between two graphs with various proposals for how to weigh different types of edge mismatches \citep{perrier2008finding}.
-Irrespective of the concrete weighing the SHD is computationally inexpensive, flexible with respect to the graph class, and guaranteed to define a metric.
-It is, however, \emph{model-agnostic} --- it disregards the specific models the graphs represent and is solely defined on the graphs themselves.
+Irrespective of the weighting, the SHD is computationally cheap, flexible with respect to the graph class, and guaranteed to define a metric.
+It is, however, \emph{model-agnostic} --- it disregards the specific models the graphs represent and is solely defined on the graphs.
 This results in undesirable behaviors.
-First, for a pair of graphs, the SHD provides a fixed answer regardless of how the graphs are interpreted, whether probabilistically or causally.
-Second, the SHD does not depend on the set of graphs in consideration --- it is agnostic to constraints posed by the graph type and domain specific considerations (e.g., one may wish to consider acyclic graphs).
-Finally, by construction the SHD treats each edge individually.
-This ignores that not all edge configurations may give a valid graph in the graph class under consideration.
+First, for a pair of graphs, the SHD provides a fixed answer regardless of whether the graphs are interpreted probabilistically or causally.
+Second, the SHD does not depend on the set of graphs in consideration.
+It is agnostic to constraints posed by the graph type or domain specific considerations (e.g., one may wish to consider acyclic graphs).
+Instead, the SHD treats each edge individually, which ignores that not all edge configurations lead to an instance in the graph class under consideration.
 We illustrate these issues with an example.